POSSE to Facebook

 Barnaby Walters via Bridgy

-Barnaby Walters uses Bridgy publish as of 2016-03-13 to automatically POSSE posts to Facebook.
+Barnaby Walters used to use Bridgy publish as of 2016-03-13 to automatically POSSE posts to Facebook.
 POSSE to facebook can be disabled by tagging the note with “nofb” (for twitter it’s “notwitter”).

 - Previously: was using Twitter’s automatic posting to Facebook.
 Stopped because Bridgy backfeed doesn’t follow the t.co’s original post link, preventing interactions from facebook from being backfed to my own site.

-Posting to one's wall is supported with the Facebook 'Graph API'.
+Posting to one's wall used to be supported with the Facebook 'Graph API'.

 Programming language libraries for doing so: